 Do you guys have as much fun as I do going to the farm in the fall?
 I really love it.
-The pumpkins, the corn maze, the pony rides, the barrel train (no, I do not participate in the barrel train or the pony rides, but I saw another adult try to get in the barrel train with her kid and it was kind of hilarious.
+The pumpkins, the corn maze, the pony rides, the barrel train (no, I do not participate in the barrel train or the pony rides, but I saw another adult try to get in the barrel train with her kid and it... didn't go particularly well.
 Thank you, lady, for saving me the embarrassment of attempting that myself.
 Your sacrifice does not go unappreciated).
 Oh, and the CIDER!!

 Here's what I did:

 *Here's a little tip from me to you: if you want to make this when apple cider isn't readily available, an AMAZING stand-in is Simply Apple.
 It's apple juice kept near the refrigerated orange juice.
-They call it apple juice, but I’m convinced it’s really cider because it’s cloudy and tastes like cider… if it walks like a duck, friends. 😉 I also think that Simply Apple would be a better choice than buying the cider in a milk jug from the grocery store.
-I don’t know what that stuff is, but I know what it isn’t.
-Just one girl’s opinion!
+They call it apple juice, but to me it tastes more like something between juice and cider and it's pretty tasty!

 Anyway, this dish is definitely a new favorite at our house, I really hope you guys try it out!

 Don't forget to save this Healthy Roasted Pork with Garam Masala-Cider Sauce to Pinterest!